While most brands chase follower counts, the smartest marketers are focused on something else: engagement.

 Nano influencers build real connections with their followers.
 Most people see them as peers, not promoters.
 That closeness leads to trust, which plays a big role in how followers respond to product recommendations.

-Recent research shows that 63% of shoppers are more likely to buy a product when it's recommended by an influencer they trust.
+Research shows that 63% of shoppers are more likely to buy a product when it's recommended by an influencer they trust.
 Another study found that around 7% of engagements generated by nano influencers actually convert into sales.

 These numbers show how genuine content from nano creators can move the needle on conversion rates in a way celebrity endorsements simply can’t match.

-If you are trying to reach a specific segment, this is a major advantage.
 Instead of casting a wide net, you get direct access to people who are already interested in your niche.
-The content feels more relevant, the messaging is more aligned with your brand values, and the results are stronger.

 For example, Leo Boots qualifies as a nano influencer in the pet niche: